mbrlabs/Mundus/README.md

 - Creation of multiple terrains
 - Basic support for loading heightmaps
-- Editing the terrain height with brushes
-- Texture splatting of terrain textures with up to 5 textures
+- Texture splatting for the terrain texture (max 5 textures per terrain)
-- Painting on terrain splatmap with brushes
+- A complete terrain editing system with texture & height brushes
+- 4 different brushes (brush form can be an arbitrary image, like in Blender or Gimp)
+- 3 brush modes for each brush: Raise/Lower, Flatten & texture paint
 - A skybox (not exportable yet)
 - Loading of g3db files
 - Loading of obj/fbx/dae files (note, that the [fbx-conv](https://github.com/libgdx/fbx-conv) binary must be set in the settings)
 - Placement of models in the world
+- A visual model translate tool (rotation and scaling coming soon)
 - Multiple scenes in one project
 - A component based scene graph (not fully implemented yet)
 - Basic export of the project into a json format + assets